jhlumd/soricloud/README.md

 To enable this feature, I created a `currentTrack` slice of global Redux UI state to maintain "a single source of truth" for the currently playing track.
 With a correctly designed Redux pattern, the `currentTrack` will now only be able to be changed using the specific `receiveCurrentTrack` action.
 This allows all of the components at any given page throughout navigation to have access to the currently playing track information and update themselves accordingly when a new playback is started or to stay put for ensure continuous playback.

-Biggest challenge here was filtering the components that should be subscribed to this slice of global Redux state.
-For example, it was less obvious that the `TrackIndexItem`s on the `Discover` page should also be subscribed in order to correctly display the *pause* button over the track image if it was the currently playing track compared to more obvious choice like the `Waveform`s.
+Biggest challenge here was correctly filtering the components that should be subscribed to this slice of global Redux state.
+For example, it was less obvious that the `TrackIndexItem`s on the `Discover` page should also be subscribed in order to correctly display the *play/pause* button over the track image if it was the currently playing track compared to more obvious choice like the `Waveform`s.

 The code excerpt below illustrate the architecture of the UI slice of Redux state.